-Have you noticed that your teeth appear to be see-through, especially at their edges?
+Have you noticed that your teeth appear see-through, especially at their edges?
 You might feel unhappy with this disruption in the look of your smile.
-But this aesthetic concern could also point to a major structural problem in your teeth.
+But this aesthetic concern could also indicate a major structural problem in your teeth.

 To restore your dental health as well as the appearance of your smile, you will need help from your dentist.
 Schedule a consultation with your Nashua, NH dentist to get your smile looking and feeling its best once again.
 Read on to learn more about this translucent effect in your teeth and what it means for your oral health.

 If you notice that your teeth appear translucent, this is a sign of enamel erosion.
 Enamel, the outer layer of your tooth, is durable, but certain oral behaviors and health conditions could cause it to wear down over time.
 The thin enamel will look see-through in your smile.

 Once gone, the enamel will not regenerate on its own.
 You will need treatment from your dentist to restore your dental structure after this type of damage.